chrisquince/DESMAN/README.md

     gene name, position, freq. of A in sample 1, freq. of C in 1,freq. of G in 1,freq. of T in 1,..., freq. of A in sample N, freq. of C in N,freq. of G in N,freq. of T in N

-##Complete _de novo_ strain level analysis from metagenome data
+##Getting started with test data set

-First step is to identify variant positions.
-This is performed by the program Variant_Filter.py.
+The first step is to identify variant positions.
+This is performed by the desman script Variant_Filter.py.
 Start assuming you are in the DESMAN repo directory by making a test folder.

     mkdir test